Luke-A-C-Roberts/BoxesProject/Docs/proj-outline.md

 ### Choice: Elixir ``

 The main draw for this project is for an enjoyable development experience.
-The project development tool *mix* is very handy from my experience and programing in Elixir feels more rewarding than having to learn Scala as a new language.
-Scala might have the performance edge for single threaded code but BEAM has concurrency covered.
+The project development tool *mix* is very handy from my experience and programming in Elixir feels more rewarding than having to learn Scala as a new language.
+Scala might have the performance edge for single threaded code, but BEAM has concurrency covered.
 Python has poor performance for both, so I'm trading development time in for runtime performance.
 The only thing that bothers me is that I prefer strongly typed languages, but I think Elixir is better suited for this project in every other way.
-Concurrency is a hard thing to program, so its better if I stick to a language that makes it more accessable, its not easy in Python and I suspect it wouldn't be in Scala either.
+Concurrency is a hard thing to program, so it's better if I stick to a language that makes it more accessible, it's not easy in Python and I suspect it wouldn't be in Scala either.

 So the stack will be: